 - a.
-The Proper Officer shall be the clerk - b The Proper Officer shall: - i. at least three clear days before a meeting of the council, a committee or a sub-committee, - serve on councillors a summons, by email, confirming the time, place and the agenda provided any such email contains the electronic signature and title of the Proper Officer.
-By delivery or post at their residences or by email authenticated in such a manner as the Proper Officer thinks fit, a signed summons confirming the time, place and the agenda - Provide, in a conspicuous place, public notice of the time, place and agenda (provided that the public notice with agenda of an extraordinary meeting of the Council convened by councillors is signed by them.
+The Proper Officer shall be the clerk

+- b The Proper Officer shall:

+- i. at least three clear days before a meeting of the council, a committee and a sub-committee serve on councillors a summons, by email, confirming the time, place and the agenda provided any such email contains the electronic signature and title of the Proper Officer.
-See standing order 3(b) above for the meaning of clear days for a meeting of a full council and standing order 3 (c) above for a meeting of a committee;

-give public notice of the time, place and agenda at least three clear days before a meeting of the council or a meeting of a committee or a sub-committee (provided that the public notice with agenda of an extraordinary meeting of the council convened by councillors is signed by them);

-See standing order 3(b) above for the meaning of clear days for a meeting of a full council and standing order 3(c) above for a meeting of a committee.

-- ii. subject to standing order 9 above, include on the agenda all motions in the order received unless a councillor has given written notice at least 7 days before the meeting confirming his withdrawal of it; - iii. convene a meeting of full Council for the election of a new Chairman of the Council, occasioned by a casual vacancy in his office; - iv. facilitate inspection of the minute book by local government electors; - v. receive and retain copies of byelaws made by other local authorities; - vi. retain hold acceptance of office forms from councillors; - vii. retain hold a copy of every councillor's register of interests; - assist with responding to requests made under the Freedom of Information Act 2000 and Data Protection Act 1998, in accordance with and subject to the council's policies and procedures relating to the same legislation, in accordance with the Council's relevant policies and procedures;

-- ix. liaise, as appropriate, with the Council's Data Protection Officer, (if there is one) - x. receive and send general correspondence and notices on behalf of the Council except where there is a resolution to the contrary; - xi. manage the organisation, storage of, access to and destruction of information held by the council in paper and electronic form assist in the organisation of, storage of, access to, security of and destruction of information held by the Council is paper and electronic form subject to the requirements of data protection and freedom of information legislation and other legitimate requirements (e.g. the Limitation Act 1980); - xii. arrange for legal deeds to be executed; See also standing order 23 below. - xiii. arrange or manage the prompt authorisation, approval, and instruction regarding any payments to be made by the Council in accordance with the its financial regulations; - xiv.
-Receive planning lists showing planning applications and refer any relating to Tur Langton to all councillors within two working days of receipt to facilitate an extraordinary meeting if the nature of a planning application requires consideration before the next ordinary meeting of the council - xv. manage access to information about the Council via the publication scheme a.
-The Council shall appoint appropriate staff member(s) to undertake the work of the Responsible Financial Officer when the Responsible Financial Officer is absent.
+See standing order 3(b) above for the meaning of clear days for a meeting of a full council and standing order 3 (c) above for a meeting of a committee. - ii. give public notice of the time, place and agenda at least three clear days before a meeting of the council or a meeting of a committee or a sub-committee (provided that the public notice with agenda of an extraordinary meeting of the council convened by councillors is signed by them); - See standing order 3(b) above for the meaning of clear days for a meeting of a full council and standing order 3(c) above for a meeting of a committee. - iii. subject to standing order 9 above, include on the agenda all motions in the order received unless a councillor has given written notice at least 7 days before the meeting confirming his withdrawal of it; - iv. convene a meeting of full council for the election of a new Chairman of the Council, occasioned by a casual vacancy in his office; - v. facilitate inspection of the minute book by local government electors; - vi. receive and retain copies of byelaws made by other local authorities; - vii. retain acceptance of office forms from councillors: - viii. retain a copy of every councillor's register of interests; - ix. assist with responding to requests made under the Freedom of Information Act 2000 and Data Protection Act 1998, in accordance with and subject to the council's policies and procedures relating to the same; - x. receive and send general correspondence and notices on behalf of the council except where there is a resolution to the contrary; - xi. manage the organisation, storage of, access to and destruction of information held by the council in paper and electronic form; - xii. arrange for legal deeds to be executed; See also standing order 22 below. - xiii. arrange or manage the prompt authorisation, approval, and instruction regarding any payments to be made by the council in accordance with the council's financial regulations; - xiv.
+Receive planning lists showing planning applications and refer any relating to Tur Langton to all councillors within two working days of receipt to facilitate an extraordinary meeting if the nature of a planning application requires consideration before the next ordinary meeting of the council - xv. manage access to information about the council via the publication scheme a.
+The council shall appoint appropriate staff member(s) to undertake the work of the Responsible Financial Officer when the Responsible Financial Officer is absent.